erebos12/git-advanced-tutorial/readme.md

 ### Rebasing

 ```
+# This moves the entire 'feature' branch to begin on the tip of the 'master' branch
 git checkout feature
 git rebase master
 ```

-* This moves the entire _feature_ branch to begin on the tip of the _master_ branch

 * The major benefit of rebasing is that you get a much cleaner project history.
 You get a linear project history.

 * **ATTENTION**: Rebasing re-writes the project history by creating brand new commits for each commit in the original branch.

 * **Golden rule of git rebase**:  Never use it on public branches.
 Meaning never rebase master (public branch) onto feature branch.
+Rebase only local feature branches on master!

 ### Interactive Rebase